docker-library/docs/open-liberty/content.md

 # Overview

-The images in this repository contain Open Liberty.
-For more information about Open Liberty, see the [Open Liberty Website](https://openliberty.io/) site.

-This repository contains OpenLiberty based on top of OpenJDK 8 Eclipse OpenJ9 with Ubuntu images only.
-See [here](https://hub.docker.com/r/openliberty/open-liberty) for Open Liberty based on Red Hat's Universal Base Image, which includes additional java options.
+All of the images in this repository use Ubuntu as the Operating System.
+For variants that use the Universal Base Image, please see [this repository](https://hub.docker.com/r/openliberty/open-liberty/).

 # Image User